syncd010/AoC2021/README.md

 A simple warm up, though more complex than other years i believe.

 ## [Day 2](https://adventofcode.com/2021/day/2)
-Still warming up, though I'm already having trouble with Clojure, and progressing way too slow.
+Still warming up, but I'm already having trouble with Clojure and progressing way too slow.

 ## [Day 3](https://adventofcode.com/2021/day/3)
 Clojure is still feeling like a straight jacket, and I'm taking too long to solve these problems.